lsteel/pokemon-marvel-smackdown/README.md

 ####Instructions:

-1. Fork this Eh!
+1. Fork this.

-2. Clone yours ya Hoser!
+2. Clone yours.

 3. Run `npm install` in the terminal from the directory.